carlgranfelt/netapp-bootcamp/Trident_with_K8s/Tasks/Task_12/README.md

 persistentvolume/pvc-f348ec0a-f304-49d8-bbaf-5a85685a6194   10Gi       RWO            Delete           Bound    mysql/data-mysql-0   storage-class-nas            5m
 ```

-## B. Let's write some data in this database!
+## B. Let's write some data in this database

 To connect to MySQL, we will use another POD which will connect to the master DB (mysql-0).
 Copy & paste the whole block at once: